Quick test interpretation

 Artifact | EDTA, citrate anticoagulants |

-Iatrogenic | Sodium phosphate enemas, exogenous calcitonin, gadodiamide |
+Iatrogenic | Sodium phosphate enemas, exogenous calcitonin |

 ↓ Protein binding | Hypoalbuminemia |

-Abnormal PTH | Primary hypoparathyroidism, pseudohypoparathryoidism, PTH resistance, ↓ secretion (from low magnesium), |
+Abnormal PTH | Primary hypoparathyroidism, pseudohypoparathryoidism, PTH resistance, ↓ secretion (from low magnesium) |

-↓ Absorption | Nutritional secondary hyperparathyroidism (Bran disease) Hypovitaminosis D Renal secondary hypoparathyroidism (dogs, cats, cattle) Toxicosis: oxalate-containing plants (e.g. Kikuku grass, rhubarb, purslane, sorrel, dock, foxtail grass) GI disease: Horses (colic, enterocolitis, endotoxemia); protein-losing enteropathy (dogs) Hyperadrenocorticism (dogs) |
+↓ Absorption | Nutritional secondary hyperparathyroidism (bran disease in horses) Hypovitaminosis D Renal secondary hypoparathyroidism (dogs, cats, cattle) Toxicosis: Oxalate-containing plants (e.g. Kikuku grass, rhubarb, purslane, sorrel, dock, foxtail grass) GI disease: Horses (colic, enterocolitis, endotoxemia); protein-losing enteropathy (dogs) Hyperadrenocorticism (dogs) |

-↑ Loss | Renal loss ↑ calcitonin: pancreatitis, hypercalcitonism, ethylene glycol toxicosis, alkalemia from primary metabolic alkalosis, Pregnancy, parturient or lactational hypocalcemia/eclampsia Excess sweating |
+↑ Loss | Renal loss ↑ calcitonin: Sepsis, pancreatitis, hypercalcitonism, ethylene glycol toxicosis Pregnancy, parturient or lactational hypocalcemia/eclampsia Excess sweating (horses) |

-Idiopathic | Sepsis, idiopathic hypocalcemia (foals), equine myopathy, cantharidin toxicosis, acute renal injury |
+Idiopathic | Idiopathic hypocalcemia (foals), equine myopathy, cantharidin toxicosis |

 Interpret with: | Albumin, ionized calcium, phosphate, urea nitrogen, creatinine, urinalysis |